-Published
+Published work

 Eiermann, Martin.
 2025.
 The Limiting Principle: How Privacy Became a Public Issue.
 New York: Columbia University Press.